For the complete list of guides see the Procurement Guidelines.

 The procurement plan must:

 The purpose of the procurement plan is to provide detailed planning for the approach to the market and evaluation of offers.
-This includes definition of the qualitative criteria that will be used on the
+This includes:

-For goods and services procurement, where your agency must engage with the Department of Finance, Finance can assist in drafting the procurement plan.
+When the Department of Housing and Works is involved in a goods and services procurement, the allocated Department of Housing and Works officer can assist in drafting the procurement plan.

-For community services procurement, the Funding and Contracting Services team can review your procurement plan prior to its submission to the Community Services Procurement Review Committee and assist with resolving any issues.
+For community services procurement, the Department of Treasury and Finance’s Commissioning Services team can review your procurement plan prior to its submission to the Community Services Procurement Review Committee and assist with resolving any issues.

 Use Appropriate Procurement Method

 State agencies may elect to use a procurement method corresponding to a higher threshold.
 When doing so, an exemption is not required.
-For example, a State agency can elect to use open tendering Advertisement where only Limited Sourcing is required by Rule C4.1 e.g. for tenders within the $50,000 to $250,000 threshold.
+For example, a State agency can elect to use an Open Advertisement for a procurement valued between $50,000 and $250,000, despite Limited Sourcing being the minimum required method for that procurement value.

 Exceptions to Procurement Methods

-An exception under Rule C4.2 (including an exemption allowable by Procurement Rule C5) does not affect the requirement to involve the Department of Finance to facilitate the procurement, if your agency is required to do so.
+An exception under Rule C4.2 (including an exemption allowable by Procurement Rule C5) does not affect the requirement in Rule C1 to involve the Department of Housing and Works to facilitate the procurement.

 Exemption from Appropriate Procurement Method

-Rule C5.2A and B outline situations in which State agencies can get an exemption from complying with Rule C4.1
+Rule C5.2A and B outline situations in which State agencies can get an exemption from complying with the procurement method requirements in Rule C4.1.

 Exemptions from the appropriate procurement method may occur when buyers wish to:

-By its nature, this kind of purchasing is less competitive than open tendering as it does not provide the opportunity for all potential suppliers to compete for the provision of goods and services.
+By its nature, direct or limited sourcing is less competitive than open tendering as it does not provide the opportunity for all potential suppliers to compete for the provision of goods and services.

 There are, however, several valid reasons for which the market may be limited.
 For procurement not subject to the application of free trade agreements, there is no prescribed list of these situations, however, the list of situations included in the covered procurement replacement Rule C5.2.B provides a useful reference.